everx-labs/ever-cli/README.md

 `--tvc_address <ACCOUNT_ADDRESS>`         Account address for account constructed from TVC.

+`--addr <ADDRESS>`                        Contract address or path the file with saved contract state if corresponding flag is used.
+Can be specified in th config file.

 `-c, --config <CONFIG_PATH>`              Path to the file with saved config contract state.

 `-d, --dbg_info <DBG_INFO>`               Path to the file with debug info.